Glycemic Index and Postprandial Glucose

 4. Cook and cool: starch retrogradation

 When starchy foods (rice, pasta, potatoes) are boiled, granules gelatinize and become highly digestible.
-If those foods are then refrigerated for 12–24 hours, amylose and amylopectin chains recrystallize into Type 3 resistant starch, which passes the small intestine intact and is fermented to butyrate and other SCFAs in the colon.
+If those foods are then refrigerated for 12–24 hours, amylose and amylopectin chains recrystallize into Type 3 resistant starch, which passes the small intestine intact and is fermented to butyrate and other short-chain fatty acids (SCFAs) in the colon.
 Reheated cooked-and-cooled rice contains roughly 2.5× the resistant starch of fresh rice and produces a meaningfully blunted postprandial response.
 Practical: cook a batch, refrigerate overnight, reheat.
 Pasta salad and cold potato salad qualify.

 5. Vinegar or lemon juice before starchy meals